jasch

 On stage the physical presence of the performer presents the only point of focus.
 No other elements are apparent, thus emphasising the invisible nature of the electronic instruments and opening the perceptual space for physical expression.
 By deliberately stepping away from traditional ways of playing electronic music instruments through mixing desks, keyboards or mice the affordances of abstract movements for musical performance become apparent.
 The combination of visible actions and gestures with directly or abstractly linked sounds creates mental images both in the performer and the audience.

 "Traces" is a piece for wearable sensors and electronic sounds.
 The sounds are captured, shaped, displaced and transformed by the interpretation of traces of movements and gestures in a body-centric space.
-The performer navigates a mental space where the instrument, with its sounds and transformation processes is layed out.
+The performer navigates a mental space where the instrument, with its sounds and transformation processes is laid out.
 One of the goals of the piece is to explore embodied interaction with an abstract musical instrument through empty-handed and open-air hand and arm movements.
 Movements, actions and gestures are perceived as something akin to a sign-language.
 The signs and gestures evoke dance, music conducting or even martial arts, yet exist in a domain of their own.
-The palette of sounds comprises exclusively directly captured breathing and vocal sounds transformed and rendered abstract through a variety of processes related to movements and gestures. (for more information about the instrument see http://luzern.fablab.ch/quarterstaff)
+The palette of sounds comprises exclusively directly captured breathing and vocal sounds transformed and rendered abstract through a variety of processes related to movements and gestures.

 "Elements" is a piece for a new instrument/object called the "Quarterstaff" and electronic synthesis processes.
 The handheld instrument senses attitude, acceleration, rotation and other physical properties.
 Its main purpose is to serve as a focal point for actions in relation to the performer's body.
 The piece "Elements" explores an imaginary gestural language that again recalls martial arts or ritual actions with objects of special significance.
 The investigation process at the core of this piece deals with mental representation, proprioception and object- or target-oriented actions in an imaginary instrumental practise.
 The duality between the body and the object generates a peculiar tension that drives the piece.